 Reality.
 Orphaned, abandoned, and poverty-stricken children are the silent tragedy of every struggling nation, and Haiti is no exception.
 The faces of these precious children become a picture of hopelessness too vivid to erase, and their cries rise to God, “a father to the fatherless.”
-With over 1,600 in the NHMI School network and almost 1,100 children in the Child Sponsorship Program, we feel His blessing of divine provision each and every day!
+With almost 2,000 children in the NHMI School network and over 1,000 children in the Child Sponsorship Program, we feel His blessing of divine provision each and every day!

 Vision.
 Your annual commitment of $35.00 per month will provide for the needs of a forgotten child in northern Haiti.
 Every cent of your $35.00 goes directly to the field, and the breakdown of your investment is: